Rainbow-Dreamer/sf2_loader/README.md

 # current_chord: musicpy piece instance

-# decay: the decay time for the tracks of the piece instancewhich is musicpy chord
+# decay: the decay time for the tracks of the piece instance (which is musicpy chord
-# instance), note that if this decay time is a list or a tuple,
+# instance), note that if this decay time is a list,
 # then it will be treated as the decay time for each track separately,
 # otherwise it will be applied to each track.
 If you want to pass the same list
 # to each track, you need to pass a list of lists which elements are identical.